 In Watts v.
 Hadden, 651 F.2d 1354 (10th Cir.
 1981), the Court of Appeals for the Tenth Circuit rejected the Parole Commission's view of the meaning of the 1976 enactment.
 The court concluded that "Congress intended rehabilitation to continue to be considered along with those standards" set forth in the 1976 act.
 651 F.2d at 1382.
 The solicitor general declined authorization for a petition for certiorari.
-For members of the Watts class, the commission is therefore making release decisions under a court-approved plan that represents a substantial departure from the commission's regulations.
-The class comprises offenders sentenced under the Youth Corrections Act and incarcerated in the prison at Englewood, Colorado, at any time since May 20, 1980, as well as Youth Corrections Act offenders supervised on parole in the District of Colorado at any time during that period.
-An offender in the class who completes the program plan prescribed by the Bureau of Prisons will generally be treated as if he had a "very good" parole prognosis; if the parole prognosis was already "very good," the offender will be released toward the lower end of the guideline range or even earlier.
-United States Parole Commission, Procedures Manual at 172-73 (app.
-8, pt.
-D, sec.
-2) (Jan.
-1983).
+For members of the Watts class, the commission is therefore making release decisions under a special plan that represents a substantial departure from the commission's regulations.
+United States Parole Commission, Rules and Procedures Memorandum No. 2, at 222-28 (1985).
+The class comprises offenders sentenced under the Youth Corrections Act and incarcerated in the prison at Englewood, Colorado, at any time since May 20, 1980, as well as Youth

+Corrections Act offenders supervised on parole in the District of Colorado at any time during that period.
+In making release decisions about members of the class, the commission will make judgments about offenders' rehabilitative progress, but severity of offense will also be taken into account.

 Duration of Parole Supervision.
-The Youth Corrections Act authorizes "unconditional discharge" any time after one year of parole supervision; it requires unconditional discharge after six years in the case of the indeterminate sentence or upon expiration of the term imposed under 18 U.S.C. § 5010(c).
+The Youth Corrections Act authorized "unconditional discharge" any time after one year of parole supervision; it required unconditional discharge after six years in the case of the indeterminate sentence or upon expiration of the term imposed under 18 U.S.C. § 5010(c).
 18 U.S.C. § 5017(b), (c).

 Parole Commission guidelines for early termination of supervision-"unconditional discharge" within the meaning of the Youth Corrections Act-are the same as those used for adult sentences.
-28 C.F.R. § 2.43(a)(2), (e)(1) (1982).
-They contemplate termination after two years of clean supervision for offenders with "very good" salient factor scores and after three years of clean supervision for others.
+28 C.F.R. § 2.43(a)(2), (e)(1) (1984).
+They contemplate termination after two years of "clean" supervision for offenders with "very good" salient factor scores and after three years of clean supervision for others.

 Certificate Setting Aside Conviction.
 If the Youth Corrections Act offender is discharged unconditionally before the expiration of the maximum sentence, the conviction is automatically "set aside."

-of probation below.
+18 U.S.C. § 5021.
+This provision is not among those explicitly saved by the Crime Control Act as to sentences imposed before the date of enactment, but the Parole Commission will continue to issue certificates setting aside convictions under the act.
+For the effect of the "set aside" provision, see the discussion of probation below.

-Probation under the Youth Corrections Act
+Probation Under the Youth Corrections Act

-Probation under the Youth Corrections Act differs from adult probation in that it carries the possibility of receiving a certificate setting aside the conviction.
+Probation under the Youth Corrections Act differs from adult probation in that it carries the possibility of receipt of a certificate setting aside the conviction.
 Conditions of probation, including fines and restitution, may be imposed as under adult probation.
 Durst v.
 United States, 434 U.S. 542 (1978).

-18 U.S.C. § 5021(b) states that the court may, in its discretion, unconditionally discharge a youth offender from probation prior to the expiration of the probation term previously fixed, and that such discharge shall automatically set aside the conviction and a certificate to that effect will be issued.
+18 U.S.C. § 5021(b) stated that the court might, in its discretion, unconditionally discharge a youth offender from probation prior to the expiration of the probation term previously fixed, and that such discharge would automatically set aside the conviction and a certificate to that effect would be issued.